cs1302uga/cs1302-minesweeper-alpha/README.md

 #### Command Syntax Format

 In the sections below, we describe the syntax format that each command must adhere to in order to be considered correct.
+Unknown commands and commands that are known but syntactically incorrect are considered invalid.
-Syntactically incorrect commands are considered an error.
-Information about displaying errors to the player is contained in a section below.
+Information about displaying errors related to invalid commands is contained in [a later section](#displaying-errors) in this document.

 **Please do not confuse this syntax with regular expressions, a topic that will not be covered in this course.** You are NOT meant to put this weird